ucsb-cs32/s21/_lab/lab04.md

 - design and implement a new class to represent police shootings at two regional levels (county and state).
 State level data requires aggregation.
 - use a new data representation for racial demographics (including integrating this data into exisiting code and classes)
 - aggregate regional data to state level data using a hashmap
-- implement various *compare predicates* to sort state demographic data on various data fields *for example, list the top 10 states in order based on highest number of police shooting incidents and print out the demographic data for these states or list the 5 states with the lowest percentage of people below the poverty line and the associated police shooting information for those states
+- implement various *compare predicates* to sort state demographic data on various data fields.
+For example, list the top 10 states in order based on highest number of police shooting incidents and print out the demographic data for these states or list the 5 states with the lowest percentage of people below the poverty line and the associated police shooting information for those states

 Modality